Wren 460: Operational history

-The Wren 460, modified from a Cessna 182A, made its first flight in January 1963, and received FAA certification on June 30, 1964.
+The Wren 460, modified from a Cessna 182A, made its first flight in January 1963, and Wren Aircraft Company, based at Meacham Airport in Fort Worth, Texas, received a Supplemental Type Certificate from the Federal Aviation Administration on June 30, 1964.

 Pilots praised the Wren 460 for its STOL performance.
 Kevin Brown of Popular Mechanics noted that it "lands like a carrier plane", but also noted that such a touchdown was "quite hard".
-Despite the publicity of its initial release, few were built due in part to its price, which was over twice that of a stock Cessna 182 at the time.
+Despite the publicity of its initial release, few were built — due in part to its price, which was over twice that of a stock Cessna 182 at the time.
 Wren Aircraft eventually went bankrupt in 1969 after the United States military rejected its projects.

-The type certificate of the Wren 460 was sold to Galen Means, and was again sold to Todd Peterson in 1977.
-Peterson, the owner of Advanced Lift Systems (later Peterson's Performance Plus), began production of the Wren 460 once again as the Wren 460P, this time modified from used 182 airframes of newer models as opposed to the new, early model airframes of the original.
+Following the bankruptcy of Wren, the Supplemental Type Certificate for the Wren 460 modifications was sold to Galen Means of Wichita, Kansas, who sold to it to Todd Peterson of Thedford, Nebraska in 1977.
+Peterson set up a company, Advanced Lift Systems, at Buckeye Municipal Airport in Arizona and in 1983 began production of the Wren 460 once again as the Wren 460P, this time modified from used 182 airframes of newer models as opposed to the new, early model airframes of the original.
 Unlike the original, the Wren 460P did not have the option of a reversible propeller as Peterson believed it offered too little benefit for its cost.
-By 1986, a Wren 460P cost less than a new 182 by almost $20,000.
+In 1985 the company moved from Buckeye to Eloy Municipal Airport in Arizona.
+By 1986, a freshly-modified Wren 460P cost less than a new 182 by almost $20,000.
+That year a version with fewer modifications was introduced as the 260SE.

+In 2006 a version with a redesigned larger baggage compartment, wings extended by 18 in each side – increasing the standard 182's 36 ft 0 in wingspan to 39 ft 0 in – and heavy-duty landing gear was introduced, marketed as the Katmai.
+As of 2026, the modifications are offered by Peterson's Performance Plus at El Dorado/Captain Jack Thomas Memorial Airport in El Dorado, Kansas, marketed as the Kenai and King Katmai; both are powered by a 300 hp Continental IO-550 engine.